BlackPhlox/CookieMonster/README.md

     Copy and paste the content of payload.txt into the console of another browser window or another device on your network.
     This textstring might be what the user run if your website is not secure.

+    To test, try using the payload on a website like https://developer.mozilla.org/en-US/ and see if the server retrives the cookie.

     Look in the console with cookiemonster to see the content of the cookie.